diegojromerolopez/log-tasks/README.md

 Python3 version 3.6 or later.

-## Use
+## Tasks

 **Move your current working directory to the root directory of this project**, i.e. the root directory of this repository (where this README.md file resides).

+Note that running the scripts without parameters show how to use them.

 ### Traffic to host

 Given the name of a file (with the format described above), an  init_datetime , an end_datetime , and a Hostname, returns a list of hostnames connected to the given host during the given period.

 ```bash